project-emily/projectEmilyWebsite/_posts/2021-04-13-the-age-of-light.md

 ## Is This Novel for You?

 This novel is full of gorgeous paradoxes: somehow both serious and light-hearted, sexy and subdued, beautiful and gritty.
-If you enjoy true stories of strong, complex women, this novel is for you. _The Age of Light_ may stir questions within yourself about your own thoughts on art and love.
-I created a discussion guide to use with this book, including eight thoughtful questions over the story and characters.
-You can use this guide with a book club or by yourself as journaling prompts.
-You can access my free discussion guide here.
+If you enjoy true stories of strong, complex women, this novel is for you.

 Thank you for reading this review of Whitney Scharer’s _[The Age of Light](https://bookshop.org/a/19889/9780316524148){:target="\_blank"}_.
 To keep up with all of my book reviews, join my email newsletter below.